 The Intent to Register Form allows pending RSOs to receive temporary and limited access to privileges in order to have resources to recruit members and raise awareness.
 These privileges include the ability to:

 - Reserve a room at the Benson Memorial Center to host an information session.

 - Reserve tables at the Benson Memorial Center for 4 days (does not need to be consecutive).

-Note #1: It is important to note that pending RSOs that have had their Intent to Register Forms approved by the CSL are still not permitted to host events until their clubs have been approved by the Associated Student Government (ASG).
+Note #1: It is important to note that pending RSOs that have had their Intent to Register Forms approved by the CSL are still not permitted to host events or be reimbursed for incurred expenses until their clubs have been approved by the Associated Student Government (ASG).

 Note #2: If you missed the registration deadline, then you may still submit the Intent to Register Form to receive temporary and limited access to privileges as described above until the next deadline.

 Step #3: Create Your Club's OrgSync Profile